Higher-Order Asset Pricing Factors via Forward Selection Fama-MacBeth Regression: Introduction

 \section{Introduction}

-The asset pricing literature has proposed hundreds of candidate factors that could potentially explain the cross-section of asset returns. \citet{cochrane2011presidential}, in his presidential address, refers to this extensive set of candidate factors as the ``factor zoo.''
-Sparse linear factor models, such as those introduced by \citet{fama2015five} and \citet{Carhart1997}, struggle to adequately price this expansive factor zoo, implying they may not fully span the stochastic discount factor (SDF).
-In this paper, we show that the interactions of the higher-order terms of the common sparse linear factors can effectively subsume the factor zoo.
-We do so by determining important interactions via a new factor-selection procedure, which we call the \emph{forward selection Fama-MacBeth regression procedure} (FS-FMB).
+The asset pricing literature has proposed hundreds of candidate factors to explain the cross-section of asset returns. \citet{cochrane2011presidential}, in his presidential address, refers to this proliferation of candidate factors as the ``factor zoo.''
+This proliferation is itself symptomatic of the fact that sparse linear factor models, such as those introduced by \citet{fama2015five} and \citet{Carhart1997}, struggle to fully price the cross-section and hence may not fully span the stochastic discount factor (SDF).
+In this paper, we show that the interactions of the higher-order terms of the common sparse linear factors are significantly priced in the cross-section of equity returns and capture a significant fraction of the factor zoo.
+We do so by determining the important interactions via a new factor-selection procedure, which we call the \emph{forward selection Fama-MacBeth regression procedure} (FS-FMB).

-The prevalent focus in the literature on sparse linear factor models is primarily driven by considerations of parsimony and is motivated by the first order Taylor expansion of the SDF.
-However, there is no theoretical guarantee that a linear approximation sufficiently captures the variation of the SDF.
-We show instead that higher-order factors and their interactions, motivated by the higher-order Taylor expansion, can significantly better capture the SDF.
+The prevalent focus in the literature on sparse linear factor models is primarily driven by considerations of parsimony and is motivated by the first-order Taylor expansion of the SDF.
+This observation naturally raises the question of whether higher-order terms and interactions of common sparse linear factors, motivated by a higher-order Taylor expansion, also play an important role in pricing the cross-section of expected returns.
+In this paper, we show that a small and interpretable subset does, by selecting and ranking the higher-order terms.